fbpx

 APPLICATIONS

-Electrochemistry is undeniably important in modern-day society as it impacts directly major technological, and economic sectors such as the environment, energy storage and conversion, biology, industry segments, and many others.
-In this context, a miniaturized electrochemical cell (Fig.1) was designed to attend in situ measurements of electrochemical systems using advanced synchrotron techniques in reflection mode.
-To guarantee versatility to the experiments, the cell was designed to be compatible with dozens of working electrodes (WE) and counter electrode (CE) types, and it is also equipped with a standard Ag/AgCl reference electrode (RE).
-In terms of applications, for example, it will be possible to perform BCDI (Bragg coherent diffraction imaging) experiments to track changes in the morphology and map the strain, a parameter that is well-known to influence the electrocatalytic behavior of materials[1].
-In addition, elemental composition and the oxidation states of operando electrochemical processes may be determined by 2D nanofluorescence maps (nano-XRF), and spectromicroscopy experiments of X-ray absorption (nano-XAS).
+Electrochemistry is undeniably important in modern society as it directly impacts major technological and economic sectors such as the environment, energy storage (batteries, supercapacitors), electrocatalysis, biocatalysis, industrial processes, and many others.
+In this context, a miniaturized electrochemical cell (see Figure) was designed to support in situ and operando experiments on electrochemical systems using advanced synchrotron techniques in reflection mode.
+To ensure versatility, the cell was designed to be compatible with dozens of types of working electrodes and counter electrodes, and it is also equipped with a standard Ag/AgCl reference electrode.
+In terms of applications, for instance, BCDI (Bragg Coherent Diffraction Imaging) experiments can be performed to track morphological changes and map strain, a parameter known to influence the electrocatalytic behavior of materials.
+Additionally, the elemental composition and oxidation states can be determined through 2D maps of X-ray nanofluorescence (nano-XRF) and nanoabsorption (XANES mapping).

 Bragg Coherent Diffraction Imaging for In Situ Studies in Electrocatalysis.
 Rafael A. Vicente, Itamar T. Neckel, Subramanian K. R. S. Sankaranarayanan, José Solla-Gullon, and Pablo S. Fernández ACS Nano 2021 15 (4), 6129-6146, DOI: 10.1021/acsnano.1c01080.